Hello9999901/Hello9999901/README.md

 #### Stuff I can do but not really but kinda I guess (and about me):

 * Creator and Maintainer of https://www.byran.tech
+  - Fully hand-crafted
+  - Utilizes the latest web dev techniques and technologies

+* Creator and Maintainer of https://www.artstudio23.org
-  - Fully hand-crafted(typed)
+  - Fully hand-crafted
-  - Utilizing latest web dev layouts (work in progress)
+  - Utilizes the latest web dev techniques and technologies

+* Creator and Maintainer of https://cdn.byran.tech

+* Creator and Maintainer of https://uviteos.byran.tech
+  - Don't look at it, it is badly-made

 * ```macOS``` PowerUser